boolean-uk/cloud-development/es1-aws-ec2/challenge.md

 ## Extra Steps (Optional)

-- Try to build and run a Java/C#/Javascript application.
+- Try to build and run a Java or C# or Javascript application.

 ---